wixtoolset/web/root/documents/development/wips/4385-allow-pyro-to-ignore-empty-wixmsts-and-still-build-a-patch.html.md

 ---
 wip: 4385
 type: Feature
-author: Sam Slutzky (samuels at microsoft.com)
+by: Sam Slutzky (samuels at microsoft.com)
 title: Allow Pyro to Ignore Empty Wixmsts and Still Build a Patch
 draft: true
 ---